Proguanil

 Proguanil, also known as chlorguanide and chloroguanide, is a medication used to treat and prevent malaria.
 It is often used together with chloroquine or atovaquone.
 When used with chloroquine the combination will treat mild chloroquine resistant malaria.
 It is taken by mouth.

 Side effects include diarrhea, constipation, skin rashes, hair loss, and itchiness.
 Because malaria tends to be more severe in pregnancy, the benefit typically outweighs the risk.
 If used during pregnancy it should be taken with folate.
 It is likely safe for use during breastfeeding.
 Proguanil is converted by the liver to its active metabolite, cycloguanil.

-It is on the World Health Organization's List of Essential Medicines.
+It was removed from the World Health Organization's List of Essential Medicines in 2025.
 In the United States and Canada it is only available in combination as atovaquone/proguanil.

 History

 When the Japanese attack on Pearl Harbor started World War II in the Pacific, the US became very interested in antimalarial medications and funded a large joint US-UK program to find new non-toxic and easy to produce drugs of the type.
-It was joined by a team led by Frank Rose at the Medical Chemicals Section of Imperial Chemical Industries (later Pharmaceuticals Division, which ended up demerged into Zeneca) at Blackley, which earlier developed a way to manufacture mepacrine antimalarial made exclusively in Germany before the war.
+It was joined by a team led by Frank Rose at the Medical Chemicals Section of Imperial Chemical Industries (later Pharmaceuticals Division, which ended up demerged into Zeneca) at Blackley, which earlier developed a way to manufacture mepacrine, an antimalarial made exclusively in Germany before the war.

 Rose and his colleague Frank Curd decided to concentrate on pyrimidines as relatively simple to synthetise, even though the Advisory Panel recommended against that because most antimalarials by then were either quinolines or acridines.
 Checking prospective 2,4-diaminopyridine derivatives with a basic side chain and a benzenoid moiety one after another, they noticed a geometric pattern in the effective analogs and wondered if they could reproduce their interesting biologic activity with molecules even simpler, without the pyrimidine ring, and tried biguanides (then called diguanides) with which Rose was familiar due to his earlier sulphonamide research to great effect.
 The drug was introduced by ICI in 1945.